cabarius/ToyBox/ToyBox/README.txt

 Current features include

 ver 1.1.7
-    Party Editor > Stats
+    Added Attack of Opportunity Disable to Cheap Tricks Party Editor > Stats
         Can now choose Alignment
         Can now choose Size
     Added Item and Ingrediant as options in Search 'n Pick In search and pick some actions (add/remove item and spawn) now support a parameter do it up to 100 times Improved legibility of colors
+    Fixed bug with movement speed multiplier where it made the main character go slow with moveAsOne off

 Ver 1.1.6
     Ignore Class And Feat Restrictions now allows you to choose any mythic class each time you level up starting from level 1 Ver 1.1.5